 The Global Alliance of Wastepickers has developed recommendations for waste pickers based on information from health experts and from waste picker organizations worldwide.
 In March, they put out a call to learn what was happening in the field and gather recommendations.
 Here are just some of the many responses.

 By the end of March, waste pickers were being prevented from working and the Kpone landfill in Accra was closed.
 Kpone Waste Picker Association leaders recommended that their members stay home as they monitored the situation and risk of contagion.
 A few, however, stayed at the site to provide security and support services for members, some of whom have kept working in order to earn an income.

 Waste picker leaders also purchased soap and hand sanitizer with personal funds and delivered these to members, both on site and at home.
 They continue to engage in preventing spread of the virus among waste pickers and their families and offering education.
 They are also engaging other pickers to speak with one voice in calling on the government to remember the informal sector.

 In June, media in Accra reported that the Kpone landfill will be closed imminently.
 Despite government assurances that waste pickers' livelihoods would part of solutions, they were not consulted.
 JUNE 16 PRESS RELEASE: Ghana waste pickers say closure threatens survival and demand government support

-The Alliance of Indian Wastepickers has asked India’s Prime Minister for support, including emergency basic income of INR 10,000 per month per household.
+The Alliance of Indian Wastepickers asked India’s Prime Minister for support, including emergency basic income of INR 10,000 per month per household.